 We collect data from each of the three engineering studies a proposed generator requires.
-The interconnection process begins with a feasibility study (Study 1).
+The interconnection process begins with a Feasibility Study (Study 1).
 It provides a preliminary assessment of the generator's technical feasibility and potential system impacts along with an initial interconnection cost estimate.
-Next is the system impact study (Study 2), which assesses system stability, identifies necessary network upgrades to accommodate the new generation, and provides a more accurate cost estimate.
-The last is the facilities study (Study 3), which provides detailed engineering designs and cost information for the required system upgrades.
+Next is the System Impact Study (Study 2) which assesses system stability, identifies necessary network upgrades to accommodate the new generation, and provides a more accurate cost estimate.
+The final study is the Facilities Study (Study 3), which provides detailed engineering designs and cost information for the required system upgrades.
 Studies are sometimes revised, and we record data from the final version of each study (as of August 2024).

-Twenty-seven percent of the generators require fewer than three studies to complete the process.
+Twenty-seven percent of the generators require fewer than three engineering studies to complete the process.
 PJM has an expedited interconnection process that is primarily intended for projects less than 20 MW.
-If PJM determines that a proposed generator needs no network upgrades and affects no nearby projects, it may issue a combined feasibility and impact study, which we classify as Study 1.
-Projects with these combined studies may or may not require a facilities study.
+If PJM determines that a proposed generator needs no network upgrades and affects no nearby projects, it issues a combined Feasibility and Impact Study.
+In our analysis, we classify this combined study as Study 1.
+Roughly 5 percent of these projects still need to complete a Facilities Study, which we classify as Study 2.
+PJM may also issue a Feasibility Study and an Impact Study to the generator but allows the generator to skip the Facilities Study.
+About 45 percent of the projects that require fewer than three engineering studies fall into this category.